 Depending on the role one plays in the well drilling process, work environments can vary from an office to an oil rig located in the Gulf of Mexico.
 The BLS predicted that employment for petroleum engineers would grow by 26 percent from 2012-2022.
 In addition, the BLS found that petroleum engineers earned a mean hourly wage of $70.90 in May 2012.
-Payscale.com found that most oil well drillers made an hourly rate between $13.35 and $38.45 as of February 2014.
+PayScale.com found that most oil well drillers made an hourly rate between $13.35 and $38.45 as of March 2014.

 Well Drilling Related Articles

 A drilling supervisor works for companies that are involved in the extraction of oil or precious minerals.
 The primarily responsibility of a...

 Research the requirements to become a drilling engineer.
 Learn about the job description and read the step-by-step process to start a career...

 Research the requirements to become an earth driller.
 Learn about the job description and read the step-by-step process to start a career in...